solana-foundation/developer-content/docs/core/fees.md

 ### Rent exempt

-Accounts must maintain a lamport balance greater the minimum required to store its respective data on-chain.
+Accounts must maintain a lamport balance greater than the minimum required to store its respective data on-chain.
 This is called "_rent exempt_" and that balance is called the "_minimum balance for rent exemption_".